SITE PARTNER:

 Cbd

-Brisbane’s first Town Hall was built in Queen St in 1864 and by 1882 was already considered inadequate to house the council chambers yet, due to dithering about location – Petrie Bight or the current swampland - and with public opposition to anything of substantial cost, it took until 1930 for the Brisbane City Hall to be finally built.
+Brisbane’s first Town Hall was built in Queen St in 1864, and by 1882 was already considered inadequate to house the council chambers yet, due to dithering about location - Petrie Bight or the current swampland - and with public opposition to anything of substantial cost, it took until 1930 for Brisbane City Hall to be finally built.

 In 1930, the swampy land that was chosen on the merits of being owned by council and easily resumed, a decision which would come back to haunt BCC some 80 years later.